-New measures have been designed to reduce the costs of childcare, while national programmes are being established to oversee the activities and salaries of staff.
+New measures have been designed to reduce the costs of childcare, while national programs are being established to oversee the activities and salaries of staff.
 However, childminders are still outside public funding and control, despite a voluntary registration scheme introduced in 2006.

-The information in the country profile was last updated in September 2012.
+The information in the country profile was last updated in January 2015.

 A certificate for family-friendly companies

+Gender roles (fathers' take-up of parental and paternity leave, for instance), work/family life balance and equal opportunities on the labour market are of particular research interest.
 To help strike a better work-life balance, the Slovenian government introduced in 2007 a certification scheme to encourage employers to apply family-friendly principles in the workplace.

 Theis awarded to companies that adopt at least three measures from a catalogue of work-family reconciliation measures, such as flexible working times, company childcare services, job sharing, adoption leave, part-time work and the assistance to care for a disabled family member.